rootree/vk-footboller/README.md

 VK Footboller is a football manager for social networks like Facebook, Odnoklassniki, VKontakte, etc. A main idea of this game is to give friends in a social network an opportunity to play with each other, organize their own football teams, to be involved in championships in universities, cities, or countries.

 This game can be adapted for different social networks.
-Right now you can find this game only in VKontakte's, but to launch the game on a new social network is very easy, you need to create a new API adapter for the social network with the same Interface that VKontakte has.
+Right now you can find this game only in VKontakte's, to launch the game on a new social network is very easy, you need to create a new API adapter for the social network with the same Interface that VKontakte has.

 In order to see a working version of the game you need an account in VKontakte (a link on the game https://vk.com/app2014049_4778426).
-On this moment, 220 000 players are installed the game in VKontakte.
+On this moment, 220 000 players installed the game in VKontakte.

 ## Architecture